zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.OkToRetryOnAllOperations**

-     Specifies whether all operations can be retried for this service.
+     Specifies whether to retry all operations for this service.
 The default value is `false`.
 In this case, only `GET` requests are retried if they return a response code that is listed in `ribbon.retryableStatusCodes`.
 Setting this parameter to `true` enables retry requests for all methods which return a response code listed in `ribbon.retryableStatusCodes`.

   **Note:** Enabling retry can impact server resources due to request body buffering.